-- Whenever the fellow changes teams or the attending physicians on service switch, it is the fellow's responsibility to coordinate with the attending on service early in the morning for the plan of the day - The fellow on call for the weekend needs to coordinate also with the attending on call before leaving the hospital to inform him/her about any new consults after 5 pm.
-They will then decide on the rounds the next morning.

-Early morning, the fellow needs to check the patient's list and identify any transfer to ICU or from ICU to the regular floor under the ID team.
-The fellow needs to communicate to the other team who will be in charge of the patient.
+- Whenever the fellow changes teams or the attending physicians on service switch, it is the fellow's responsibility to coordinate with the attending on service early in the morning for the plan of the day - The fellow on call for the weekend needs to coordinate also with the attending on call before leaving the hospital to inform him/her about any new consults after working hours. - Early morning, the fellow needs to check the patient's list and identify any transfer to ICU or from ICU to the regular floor under the ID team to coordinate their management plan.